Hope you’ll find lots of good info here. I did.

 Because of the amount of “bogus” PAF (Patent Applied For) Gibson humbucker pickups out there, I was asked to create this web page (thanks to GW Dean and BurstMeUp for information and pictures).
 This web page includes information on the pickups themselves *and* their plastic mounting rings.
 The originality of the pickups and their mounting rings are both important factors in the integrity of a vintage Gibson guitar.

 There are some basic facts that should be known about these first-generation humbucking pickups.
-First PAF pickups came about in 1956 on Gibson steel guitar models, and on 1957 on many Gibson spanish guitar models, and lasted to about 1962 to 1965.
-Nickel plated part models transitioned away from PAF pickups first around 1962, since these guitars were sold in greater numbers.
-Gold plated part guitars can often be found with PAFs (or one PAF and one Patent# pickup) as late as 1965.
+The first PAF pickups were used in 1956 on Gibson steel guitars, then placed on the Les Paul and other Gibson ES (Electric Spanish) guitar models in 1957.
+PAF use ceased between 1962 to 1965, with nickel plated part models transitioning away from PAF pickups around 1962 and the last gold plated PAF getting used in 1965.
+Some guitars were made with one PAF and one Patent# pickup during the PAF's end stage.
 PAF pickups of course have two internal coil bobbins under a 1.5″ x 2.75″ metal cover with one bobbin having a row of six adjustable slot-head poles, and the other bobbin being non-adjustable.

 I guess we should start with a little history of the Gibson PAF pickup.
-By the mid-1950s, Gibson wanted to counter the latest electric guitars introduced by Fender.
+By the mid-1950s, Gibson was striving to compete with the growing popularity of the new Fender models.
 Leo Fender had built a company that was a sizable competitor in the solid-body guitar market place.
 Gibson believed they could beat Fender with their high quality Les Paul, and by developing a low-noise pickup.